mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 The first thing we must do is to transform this infinite-dimensional system of ordinary differential equations in $m$ to a single partial differential equation using the generating function.
-For this particular case there are two generating functions of the form
+For this particular case, there are two generating functions of the form
 $$
 G_x(z, t) = \sum_{m=0}^\infty z^m P_x(m, t),
 $$